 Are you working on a Healthcare research project or startup?

-The poster session will be held during the conference on 24 February 2017.
-It is a great opportunity to share your research and receive feedback from the interdisciplinary audience from the healthcare industry that attends conference.
+The poster session will be held during the conference on 9 March 2018.
+It is a great opportunity to share your research and receive feedback from the interdisciplinary audience from the healthcare industry that attends the SHBC conference every year.
 Posters should communicate how your work is innovative and should be accessible to a broad audience including academia, industry, and government.
 Posters should highlight research in topics relevant to the healthcare industry and the conference theme.
 Research projects and start-ups with applications in healthcare are both encouraged to participate in the poster session.

-Presenters will receive free admission to the conference and prizes will be awarded to the top three posters.
-The poster deadline is 13 February 2017.
-Poster abstracts will be accepted beginning in January on a rolling basis.
+Presenters will receive free admission to the conference and over $3000 in prizes will be awarded to the top three posters.
+The poster deadline is 16 February 2018.
+Poster abstracts will be accepted beginning in December on a rolling basis.
 We encourage you to apply as early as possible in case the session fills up.

 Q: Do I have to print my poster?